acidonper/linking-app-images/README.md

 # Linking App Images Repository

-_Linking App Images_ is a NodeJS project which provides an API to allow _Linking App Front_ users manage their photographies.
+_Linking App Images_ is a NodeJS project which provides an API in order to allow _Linking App Front_ users manage their photographs.
 Regarding technologies involved, the following list offer an application overview:

 - NodeJS
 - Javascript